adap/flower/examples/flower-via-docker-compose /README.md

 ## Introduction
 In this example, we tackle device heterogeneity in federated learning, arising from differences in memory and CPU capabilities across devices.
 This diversity affects training efficiency and inclusivity.
-Our strategy includes simulating this heterogeneity by setting CPU and memory limits in a Docker setup, using a custom docker compose generator script.
+Our strategy includes simulating this heterogeneity by setting CPU and memory limits in a Docker setup, using a custom Docker compose generator script.
 This approach creates a varied training environment and enables us to develop strategies to manage these disparities effectively.

 ## Handling Device Heterogeneity